Ilson de Jesus Montanari

 Ilson de Jesus Montanari (born 18 July 1959) is a Brazilian prelate of the Catholic Church who has been secretary of the Congregation for Bishops since 12 October 2013 and Vice Camerlengo of the Holy Roman Church since 1 May 2020.

 Biography

 Montanari was born in Sertãozinho, São Paulo state inside the territory of the archdiocese of Ribeirão Preto.
-He attended elementary school from 1965–1969 in Sertãozinho.
+He attended elementary school from 1965 to 1969 in Sertãozinho.
 He went on to study law and economics at the University of Ribeirão Preto.
 Montanari obtained a BA in Philosophy from the Centre for Studies of the archdiocese of Ribeirão Preto.